Poppyritchie/1701QCA-Assessment2/index.md

 ## Conceptual progress ##

 ### Design intent ###
-*Include your design intent here.
-It should be about a 10 word phrase/sentence.*
+The design intent for this project is a night light sutible for a side table, the light will be interactive and a nice aesthetic look.

 ### Design concept 1 ###
 *Outline three design concepts, each developed to a point where you anticipate it would be feasible to complete by the end of the course.
 Each should have a summary of the idea, a rough sketch of what it might be like, and any other notes you created while exploring the idea.*